 At Changing Chances, we believe that the privacy of our clients and of visitors to our website is very important.
-This policy sets out the data we collect and outlines our obligations in relation to your data.
-It also outlines the types of personal information received and collected by Changing Chances and how this website processes, stores and protects user information.
+This policy sets out the different areas where we collect data via our website and outlines the obligations of Changing Chances in relation to your data.
+It will also outline the types of personal information received and collected by Changing Chances and how this website processes, stores and protects user information.

 By visiting www.changingchances.co.uk (our website) and by providing personal data to us, you are accepting and consenting to the practices described in this policy.
 If you need to contact us, our email address is email@example.com.